 Process:

-Loads reference labels from web/labels.json
+Loads reference labels from web/labels.json (or language-specific files)

 Compares with each team's current labels